sajmoni/nano-panel/README.md

 default: `130`

-The width of the overlay.
+The width of the panel.

 ---